Configuring Mixed Index Fallback Chains

 def toggle_force_index(self, force: bool) -> None:

-# Runtime configuration update via JanusGraph ManagementSystem
+# Runtime configuration update via JanusGraph ManagementSystem.

 mgmt = self.graph.openManagement()